telekom-mms/sectpmctl/README.md

 We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
 Please read this README carefully before installation.

-We also assue a normal installation of Ubuntu 22.04 desktop with erasing the disk and with LVM and encryption.
-Otherwise an installation is possible, but currently undocumented.
+We also assume a normal installation of Ubuntu 22.04 desktop with erasing the disk and using LVM and encryption.
+Otherwise an installation is possible but currently undocumented.
+A preseed installation is also possible but currently undocumented as well.

 In this initial version no password is requested while booting.
 That means that you should supply a BIOS start password.
 It is planed to release an update shortly which implements a TPM + password option.
 In that case a BIOS start password is not neccessary.
 Without either